thisistonydang/server-setup/README.md

 # Self-Hosted Server Setup

+Setting up and securing a new server for self-hosting web applications can be a daunting task.
+This repo contains bash scripts for automating the process!

-This repo contains bash scripts for setting up a new Ubuntu server for self-hosting web applications.
+The scripts in this repo are intended to set up and secure a new Ubuntu server for self-hosting web applications.
 The scripts are idempotent and can be ran individually or all at once using the `setup.sh` script (recommended).

 Included scripts: